hoffmangroup/segtools/doc/segtools.rst

-To use :ref:`segtools-signal-distribution <segtools-signal-distribution>` or :ref:`segtools-nucleotide-frequency <segtools-nucleotide-frequency>`, the Python packge, Genomedata, is also required.
+To use :ref:`segtools-signal-distribution <segtools-signal-distribution>` or :ref:`segtools-nucleotide-frequency <segtools-nucleotide-frequency>`, the Python package, Genomedata, is also required.

 To know what tools are compatible for Python 2 and 3 see the :ref:`Python compatibility table<python-compatibility-by-tool>`.